Gussak/ArxLaetansMod/README.md

 # __Issues/Todo__

-ISSUE: if there are many high poly objects on the view sight, it will degrade the FPS.
+ TODO: put a vertext/face amount check on the script, it should not go too much beyond 2000 vertexes per ftl model ISSUE: if there are many high poly objects on the view sight, it will degrade the FPS.
 TODO:WIP: do more cleanup on the existing models' meshes while keeping visual quality.

-TODO: fix the dropped items' shadows, they are too big and too dark not matching replaced models' shadows.
  TODO: windows automatic setup compatibility (generate the .bat files to prepare the relative links with mklink and prepare a top .bat that will call all the others)
  TODO: Crafting/mixing/etc could optionally drop new (droppable/non-quest?) things on the ground.
 Increases challenge (like in that you need a place to craft things, even if it is on the ground) but also let the user appreciate new crafted models.
-TODO: hitting a wall with bare hands will damage the player or the melee weapon.
+ TODO: hitting a wall with bare hands should damage the player or the melee weapon.

 updating forked branches:
   github.com/Gussak/ArxLibertatis/compare/insanity...arx-insanity:ArxLibertatis:insanity

+# __Done__

+ DONE at PR_LimitShadowBlobs: TODO: fix the dropped items' shadows, they are too big and too dark not matching replaced models' shadows.